Dyson V8 Absolute Review – A V6 on Steroids

 - Very expensive (more expensive than some of the Dyson uprights in the market)

 - Dirt bin while has increased in capacity is still small

-Dyson is one of those rare companies that actually listen to consumer feedback and with the new V8 they’ve improved in several of the key areas that held their previous products back.
+Dyson is one of those rare companies that actually listen to consumer feedback.
+With the new V8 they’ve improved in several of the key areas that held their previous products back.
 I wasn’t expecting them to release a new product this soon after introducing the V6 in 2014.

 All new V8 motor

-Dyson vacuums are universally known for their strong suction and with the V8 motor their engineers have managed to squeeze out more power by remapping and retuning the motor’s electronics.
+Universally known for manufacturing the powerful vacuums Dyson has pulled it off again.
+In designing the V8, their engineers managed to squeeze out more power by remapping and re-tuning the motor’s electronics.

 The result is around a 20% more power, around 115AW in max mode up from the 100AW in the previous V6 variant.